 While it’s most commonly used in combination with other fruits to make sweet treats, rhubarb has several savory applications.
 Add it to salsa, use it to make chutney or enjoy it as a marinade for meat.
 If you need inspiration, check out our collection of savory rhubarb recipes.

 Rhubarb stalks are safe to eat, but the leaves contain a compound called oxalic acid, which is toxic to both humans and animals.
-The most common symptoms of oxalic acid poisoning are stomach pain, nausea, vomiting, diarrhea, weakness, difficulty breathing and a burning or painful sensation in the throat or mouth.
+The most common symptoms of oxalic acid poisoning are stomach pain, nausea, vomiting and a burning or painful sensation in the throat or mouth.

-That sounds terrible, but we’re not that worried; you’d have to eat several pounds of rhubarb leaves to reach a toxic level.
-If you have concerns, read more about this.
+That sounds terrible, but we’re not that worried.
+You’d have to eat several pounds of rhubarb leaves to reach a toxic level.

 When Is Rhubarb in Season?